Yaqana/JPP/Interpreter/README.txt

 2. ghc --make interpreter.hs
 3. ./interpreter <program_path>

 The program should define a no-argument function “main”, which is invoked when running a program.
-For sample code, see good/bad directory.
+For a sample code, see a good/bad directory.
 For the language grammar, check "mich.cf" file.

 The language supports:
 - functions with parameters passed by variable